 So you want to be an ESL teacher, but don’t know where to start?
 We’ve all been there!
 Let’s explore some tips for becoming an ESL teacher!

 The topics which are being taught are made more difficult to be “fun” to teach.
 They’re based more on correct grammar or looking at the English language in more detail.
 “Today kids we’re going to learn about the differences between “might have” and “could have”, YAAAAAY!”.

-Its unfair to label teens as more or even less trouble than toddlers, they’re just a different type of difficult, with different issues to contend with.
+It’s unfair to label teens as more or even less trouble than toddlers, they’re just a different type of difficulty, with different issues to contend with.
 Firstly, they’re at the age where they realise they have no real obligation to listen to you, you’re not the boss of them.
 So too comes the difficulty of trying to punish the student if they’ve misbehaved or don’t listen.
-With the toddles its easy, the threat of loosing a star is devastating to them, but a teenager won’t give a shit about a pointless star.
+With toddlers it’s easy, the threat of losing a star is devastating to them, but a teenager won’t care about a pointless star.
 Shout at them all you like, it isn’t going to make them care.
-Thankfully however there is one very strong threat that always works, particularly to these Chinese students; threatening to have a talk with their very strict and demanding parents.
+Thankfully however there is one very strong threat that always works, particularly to these Chinese students; threatening to talk with their very strict and demanding parents.
 Enough to send shivers down any poor Chinese kid.